Hiking in San Lorenzo

 3-Hour Route

-During the tour, we’ll explore the unique biome of the yungas of San Lorenzo and observe endemic trees including cockspur coral trees, walnut trees, myrtles, and alders.
-At the highest point, 5,900 feet (1,800 meters) above sea level, you can view the entire Lerma Valley and the Andean foothills.
+We'll explore the yungas of San Lorenzo, an Andean forest, and observe endemic trees such as cockspur coral trees, walnut trees, myrtles, and alders.
+At the highest point, at 5,900 feet (1,800 metres) above sea level, you can view the entire Lerma Valley to the south and the Andean foothills to the north and west.
+We'll return to the starting point after 3 hours.

 Schedule: every day at 10 am and 3 pm.